4.2 Implementation of the Bottom Navigation Bar

 Let's say I wanted to navigate to a ProfileDetails screen from my Profile screen, and I wanted my Profile screen to receive an id.

 It's recommended that we pass the navigation action in a lambda to ProfileScreen, instead of giving it access to the entire navController.
 The reason is, if we put navController as a parameter for ProfileScreen, then that makes ProfileScreen difficult to test.
 If we wanted to try to test ProfileScreen in isolation, we'd need to provide a mock navigator to it, instead of just being able to provide an empty lambda for navigation to other screens.
+Not only that, but it makes it harder to reason about the behavior of ProfileScreen , because it can use navController however it wants.
 So the code looks like this:

 NavHost(